VOL. XCIV, NO. 247

 Frequently Asked Questions

-Which workflows do Google Trends and Oilprice.com both support?
+How much do Google Trends and Oilprice.com cost?

-Google Trends differentiates itself with Explore search interest over time with geographic and category filters; compare up to five groups of terms (25 terms per group)., Discover related topics and rising queries to spot shifts in attention., and Filter by region, timeframe, category, and Google property (Web, News, Images, Shopping, YouTube)., whereas Oilprice.com stands out for Price charts for more than 150 crude blends and indexes, with comparison tools and analytics., Clear data-delay labels on price tables (e.g., WTI and Brent delayed ~10 minutes; OPEC Basket delayed ~1 day)., and Rig Count dashboard covering U.S. and Canadian rigs, frac spreads, and production trends..
+Choose Google Trends if you need Explore search interest over time with geographic and category filters; compare up to five groups of terms (25 terms per group)., and Discover related topics and rising queries to spot shifts in attention..
+Go with Oilprice.com if Price charts for more than 150 crude blends and indexes, with comparison tools and analytics., and Clear data-delay labels on price tables (e.g., WTI and Brent delayed ~10 minutes; OPEC Basket delayed ~1 day). better fits how you invest.

 Curation & Accuracy